Overall Build and Impressions

 Weight of DT6

 The Apertura DT6 is the heaviest of all of the currently available 6” imported Dobsonians, in large part due to the heavy mount, though the optical tube is comparatively beefy as well.
 In fact, the GSO dobs in general (Apertura DT- and AD-, as well as Zhumell Z- series) are all the heaviest in their size class.
 Is this a problem?
 For the larger apertures, that may be.
-However, the DT6 in particular is lightweight enough that I can carry it fully assembled by holding the handle on the front of the base and grabbing the side board.
-It is easy to carry the rockerbox alone with one hand, and the optical tube can be carried in your arms.
+However, the DT6, in particular, is lightweight enough that I can carry it fully assembled by holding the handle on the front of the base and grabbing the side board.
+Carrying the rockerbox alone with one hand is easy, and the optical tube can be carried in your arms.

 A Dobsonian may look big and bulky, but it can actually occupy less floor space than a tripod-mounted telescope.